-S.12.1 Identification of Preferred Alternative
+S.12.2 Identification of Preferred Alternative

-The Authority identified Alternative 4, including the DDV and TDV, as the Preferred Alternative for the San Jose to Central Valley Wye Project Extent.
-The Authority identified this alternative on the basis of a balanced consideration of the environmental information presented in the Final EIR/EIS in the context of Purpose and Need; project objectives; CEQA, NEPA, and CWA Section 404(b)(1) requirements; local and regional land use plans; community preferences; and costs.
+The Authority identified Alternative 4 as the Preferred Alternative for the San Jose to Central Valley Wye Project Extent.
+The Authority identified this alternative on the basis of a balanced consideration of the environmental information presented in the Draft EIR/EIS in the context of Purpose and Need; project objectives; CEQA, NEPA, and Clean Water Act Section 404(b)(1) requirements; local and regional land use plans; community preferences; and costs.